 (Photo courtesy of Jewish Historical Society of the Upper Midwest)

-In July 2010 I made my way back to Minneapolis, MN for the first time since May 2006 when I left the Twin Cities.
-I had lived there from 2001-2006 and had seriously been missing it those five years I was away.
-While I was taking a road trip to Northern Minnesota to see Dwight Yoakam (also for the first time!)
-I made a stop over in Mpls to break up the 10-hour drive and to see my favorite Midwestern city once again.
-Driving down Lake Street I saw many things that had changed, yet several that had (luckily) stayed the same.
-When I came across one of my favorite local landmarks, the Minnehaha Liquor sign at 2613 E Lake St, I noticed that it was receiving a touch up.
-I enthusiastically took this opportunity to obtain some more info on the sign.
+In July 2010, I made my way back to Minneapolis, MN for the first time since May 2006.
+I had lived in the Twin Cities from 2001-2006 and seriously missed them the five years I'd been away.
+While I was taking a road trip to Northern Minnesota to see Dwight Yoakam (also for the first time!), I made a stop over in Minneapolis to break up the ten-hour drive and to see my favorite Midwestern city once again.
+Driving down Lake Street, I saw many things that had changed, yet several that had (luckily) stayed the same.
+When I came across one of my favorite local landmarks, the Minnehaha Liquor sign at 2613 E. Lake St., I noticed that it was receiving a touch-up.
+I enthusiastically took this opportunity to obtain some more information.

-2 comments:
+4 comments:

 Nifty photos, Erin.
 It's not often you get to see sign improvements in progress.